dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```
 The deferred function in `Parse` recovers from a panic, using the panic value to construct an error message; a fancier version might include the entire call stack using `runtime.Stack`.
 The deferred function then assigns to the err result, which is returned to the caller.

-Recovering indiscriminately from panics is a dubious practice because the state of a package’s variables after a panic is rarely well defined or documented.
+Recovering indiscriminately from panics is a dubious practice because the state of a package's variables after a panic is rarely well defined or documented.
 Perhaps a critical update to a data structure was incomplete, a file or network connection was opened but not closed, or a lock was acquired but not released.
 Furthermore, by replacing a crash with, say, a line in a log file, indiscriminate recovery may cause bugs to go unnoticed.

-Recovering from a panic within the same package can help simplify the handling of complex or unexpected errors, but as a general rule, you should not attempt to recover from another package’s panic.
+Recovering from a panic within the same package can help simplify the handling of complex or unexpected errors, but as a general rule, you should not attempt to recover from another package's panic.
 Public APIs should report failures as `error`s.
 Similarly, you should not recover from a panic that may pass through a function you do not maintain, such as a caller-provided callback, since you cannot reason about its safety.

 For example, the `net/http` package provides a web server that dispatches incoming requests to user-provided handler functions.
 Rather than let a panic in one of these handlers kill the process, the server calls `recover`, prints a stack trace, and continues serving.
 This is convenient in practice, but it does risk leaking resources or leaving the failed handler in an unspecified state that could lead to other problems.

-For all the above reasons, it’s safest to recover selectively if at all.
+For all the above reasons, it's safest to recover selectively if at all.
 In other words, recover only from panics that were intended to be recovered from, which should be rare.
 This intention can be encoded by using a distinct, unexported type for the panic value and testing whether the value returned by `recover` has that type.
-(We’ll see one way to do this in the next example.)
+(We'll see one way to do this in the next example.)
 If so, we report the panic as an ordinary `error`; if not, we call `panic` with the same value to resume the state of panic.

 The example below is a variation on the `title` program that reports an error if the HTML document contains multiple `<title>` elements.
 If so, it aborts the recursion by calling `panic` with a value of the special type bailout.
 ```go